TBZedu/bash-the-flash/README.md

 # m122

-> DISCLAIMER: Make sure to fully understand the script and adjust it before using it!
+> DISCLAIMER: Make sure to fully understand the actual code of the script and adjust it before using it!
 It may cause fatal damge if operated without understanding it correctly!

 ## [Praxisarbeit LB1](praxisarbeit)